 Build a support network.
-Plan for family, friends, and neighbours to check on each other after an emergency.
-Phones may not be work, so arrange this between people who live near one another.
+Plan for family, friends and neighbours to check on each other after an emergency.
+Phones may not work, so arrange this between people who live near one another.

 If you need home-based care or regular medical treatments, include service providers when developing your plan.
 Become familiar with their emergency plans.